shadowbloeme/YouTube-Transcript-Summarizer/readme.md

 This simple Flask app generates summaries parsed from English Closed Captions.

+**This extension is currently in development.
+If you are trying it out, please refresh your YouTube video once after pressing the "Summarize" button if the Summary does not immediately load.
+It will load the second time on.**

 ### Features:
 1. Generates summary on a simple click within 1-2 minutes.
 2. Timestamps are present with summary which directs to that part on clicking the timestamp.